isotoma/aws-accessc/README.md

 pipenv shell
 ```

 You will need to obtain a `roles.yaml` file from your admin that specifies the AWS accounts and roles you will have access to.
-This also specifies which of these roles you can assume from a particular SAML login role.
-These roles will be added to your AWS config as profiles when you run the tool.
+This also specifies which of these account roles you can assume from each login role.
+The account roles will be added to your AWS config as profiles when you run `accessc profiles`.
 It should look something like this:

 ```yaml
 saml-provider-name: GoogleApps